RedHatGov/fips-compliant-vault/README.md

 configuration and NSS database.
 If you do this, take care that this file exists for each user on the system.

+CHANGE TO STEP 4:  Skip this step since the fips-vault.sh script already does this.

+CHANGE TO STEP 5:  Skip this step since the fips-vault.sh script already does this.

-The jbossweb server SSL certificate can be imported or a self-signed certificate can be created.
+CHANGE TO STEP 6:  The jbossweb server SSL certificate can be imported or a self-signed certificate can be created.
 To add a self-signed certificate for the SunPKCS11 provider, simply use:

     certutil -S -k rsa -n jbossweb -t "u,u,u" -x -s "CN=localhost, OU=MYOU, O=MYORG, L=MYCITY, ST=MYSTATE, C=MY" -d <vault-directory>

-Finally, in the EAP configuration file, make sure that you enable the ssl connector:
+CHANGE TO STEP 7:  Finally, in the EAP configuration file, make sure that you enable the ssl connector.
+You can run the CLI commands or simply edit the standalone configuration file to match the
+following:

     <connector name="https" protocol="HTTP/1.1" scheme="https" socket-binding="https" secure="true">
         <ssl name="https" key-alias="jbossweb" password="${VAULT::pkcs11::token_pin::5064667574125540400}"